 You can also learn how to use microblogging websites like Instagram and start building a brand on Instagram with these Instagram growth hacking courses.

-Learn how to use Instagram marketing for small business and grow your visibility by expanding your Instagram stories reach.
+Learn how to use Instagram marketing for small businesses and grow your visibility by expanding your Instagram stories reach.

 Many companies use microblogging for social media marketing and building social media influence and for connecting to journalists and other influencers.